Home -

 to demonstrate America's seriousness."

-- They were indeed faced with the death penalty.
+The culprits were indeed all faced with the death penalty.

 Good for the US military for taking this so seriously.